Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_tcp_client/readme.md

-# TCP/IP TCP Client
+# TCP/IP TCP Berkeley Client

-The TCP Client configuration demonstrates creating a network client with the MPLAB Harmony TCP API to make a TCP/IP connection to a web server.
+The TCP Berkeley Client configuration demonstrates creating a network client with the MPLAB Harmony TCP API to make a TCP/IP connection to a web server.

-**TCP/IP TCP Client MHC Configuration**
+**TCP/IP TCP Berkeley Client MHC Configuration**

-The following Project Graph diagram shows the Harmony components included in the TCP Client demonstration application.
+The following Project Graph diagram shows the Harmony components included in the TCP Berkeley Client demonstration application.

 -   MHC is launched by selecting **Tools \> Embedded \> MPLAB® Harmony 3 Configurator** from the MPLAB X IDE and after successful database migration , TCP/IP demo project is ready to be configured and regenerated.